How some use their Superannuation to pay for IVF

 - The treatment is not readily available to the person, or the dependent, through the public health system.

-If you are looking to access your super to pay for IVF, I recommend getting in touch with me to discuss the intricacies of the process.
+If you are looking to access your super to pay for IVF, I recommend getting professional advice.
+Should you be seeking professional advice, please get in touch with Crown Wealth Management.
 There is no cost for the phone call, and recommend you get in contact ASAP as it can be difficult to recoup the costs if you have already paid for them out of pocket.

 Early access to superannuation for other treatment

 It is also possible to access your superannuation for other purposes, such as:

 - Medical Transport